 Article 74 - Description of national rules and procedures concerning enforcement

 Enforcement in civil and commercial cases

-Forms of direct enforcement are those that relate to the object of an obligation as established by the enforcement order, i.e. the seizure of movable/immovable assets and the enforcement of an obligation to carry out or refrain from carrying out a particular action.
-In the case of enforcement of obligations to carry out a particular action, the law distinguishes between an obligation that can also be fulfilled by a person/entity other that the debtor and an intuit personae obligation.
+Forms of direct enforcement are those that relate to the object of an obligation as established by the enforcement order, i.e. the seizure of movable/immovable assets and the enforcement of an obligation (not) to act.
+In the case of enforcement of obligations to act, the law distinguishes between an obligation that can also be fulfilled by a person/entity other that the debtor and an intuitu personae obligation.

 Indirect enforcement refers to the means of obtaining a sum of money that is the subject of an enforcement order through the forced sale of assets of the debtor (attachment of sums of money or seizure followed by sale of assets).

-Obligations likely to be subject to enforcement are monetary obligations, the handing over of an asset or the handing over of its use, the demolition of a building/abandonment of a plantation/discontinuation of works, etc.
+Obligations subject to enforcement are monetary obligations, the handing over an asset or the handing over of its use, the demolition of a building/abandonment of a plantation/discontinuation of works, etc.